-Responders are responsible to review and familiarize themselves with the contents of the Corporate ERP, as well as the associated District/Area or System Plan(s), applicable to their working area(s).
+Responders are responsible for reviewing and familiarizing themselves with the contents of the Corporate ERP, their related duties and responsibilities, as well as the associated District/Area or System Plan(s), applicable to their working area(s).

 All Pembina personnel have the responsibility and authority to activate this Plan.